About This Course

 See Fees and Costs for full details.

-Candidates should hold an honours primary degree with a 2H1 (or equivalent) in History, Classics, Art History or a related discipline.
-Candidates who hold an honours primary degree with a 2H2 will also be considered subject to the approval of the course selection committee.
+Candidates should hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in History, Classics, Art History or a related discipline.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered subject to the approval of the course selection committee.
 See Requirements for full details.

 The MA in Renaissance Latin Culture is a one year, full-time degree (or two year, part-time degree) that offers a unique approach to Renaissance studies through reconstructing and re-enacting some of the training and perspectives of Renaissance humanists.
 While acquiring cutting edge research, analysis and communication skills, students also learn to read and speak Latin, to design exhibitions that articulate renaissance world-views, and to write imaginary funding proposals from the perspective of Renaissance humanists.